souptik-samanta/Enc_Dec_2_key/README.md

 ## License

 This project is licensed under the MIT License.
-Feel free to use and modify it as needed.